 The automated official will ask a series of security questions, to which the traveller will need to respond while directly addressing a webcam which analyzes every small facial movement.
 After answering questions, including some about the contents of their luggage, the machine will then decide if the entrant is lying or not.

-Travellers coming from outside the EU will also be required to scan copies of their passport, visa, and proof of funds.
+Travellers coming from outside the EU will also be required to scan copies of their passport, travel permit, and proof of funds.
 They will also be pre-screened and tagged as either low or high-risk before facing the EU border lie detector, with ‘high risk’ visitors then more thoroughly checked.

 Human border officials will still maintain a presence alongside the AI lie detectors, using portable devices to verify the information and compare passport and any previously-held photos with those taken by the EU lie detector technology.

 Lie detection is widely used in law enforcement in the USA, despite doubts over its reliability.
 For example, polygraph tests are not admissible as court evidence in the vast majority of jurisdictions because the nerves of the subject can greatly affect the result.